ColinShaw/cpp-extended-kalman-filters/README.md

 use and didn't think that it was as good an interface to the Kalman filter using two separate evaluation methods.
-These were changed so that the concerns of the differnt data types are contained in `FusionEKF.cpp` only, allowing `kalman.cpp` to focus on the measurement and updat algorithm only.
+These were changed so that the concerns of the differnt data types are contained in `FusionEKF.cpp` only, allowing `kalman.cpp` to focus on the measurement and update algorithm only.
 A number of changes were made to the constructors and initialization along these lines.
 All of this rather simplified the project.